 The intended subject specific learning outcomes.
 On successfully completing the module students will be able to:

-Demonstrate an understanding of the principles of the protein structure/folding and an ability to explain their functions in general
+8.1 Demonstrate an understanding of the principles of the protein structure/folding and an ability to explain their functions in general.

-Demonstrate a knowledge of the principles of static enzyme Biochemistry, enzyme classification and basic principles of enzyme functioning.
+8.2 Describe the key principles of static enzyme Biochemistry, enzyme classification and basic principles of enzyme functioning.

-Demonstrate a knowledge of basic principles of the nucleic acid structure with an ability to explain their disparate cellular roles and practical applications of this knowledge.
+8.3 Explain the basic principles of the nucleic acid structure and their disparate cellular roles and its practical applications.

-Demonstrate a knowledge of the principles of carbohydrate Biochemistry and explain the biological functions of the carbohydrates.
+8.4 Explain the principles of carbohydrate Biochemistry and the biological functions of the carbohydrates.

-Demonstrate a knowledge of the principles of lipid classification, structure and functions.
+8.5 Demonstrate a knowledge of the principles of lipid classification, structure and functions.